 Distinguished Alumni Award

-- Be distinguished by accomplishments in academics, the arts, athletics, business, community service, the environment, human rights, justice, medicine, research, or science that inspire others to dream and achieve;
+- Be distinguished by exceptional accomplishments in academics, the arts, athletics, business, community service, the environment, human rights, justice, law, medicine, research, science, or technology,

-- Demonstrate a strength of character and service to humanity that goes beyond the boundary of career;
+- Demonstrate a strength of character and service to humanity that go beyond the boundary of career,

-- Via U.S. mail or email (include Nomination Form and a (maximum of) 500 word statement describing how the nominee meets the established criteria) to:
+- Via U.S. mail or email (include Nomination Form and a minimum 200-word Nominating Statement to:

-Dr. Douglas Domeracki, Superintendent email@example.comCommunity High School District 94
+Dr. Moses Cheng, Superintendent email@example.comCommunity High School District 94

 157 W. Washington Street, West Chicago, IL 60185Questions?
 Please call Sherry Bowne at (630) 890-9716 or email at firstname.lastname@example.org.Previous Distinguished Alumni Achievement Award winners: